YahyaSadek/CICD-APP-WORKFLOW/readme.txt

 PREREQUISITES:
--Customized Docker image of the application database on DockerHub [its dockerfile is in ./db-dockerfile] & rest of images are on dockerhub official
+-Customized Docker image of the application database on DockerHub [its dockerfile is in ./db-dockerfile]
 - Infrastructure already set using Terraform's workflow and ingress controller is already set.
 -Create acc in SonarCloud, Organization, Project. in the org, create a Quality gate & attach it to the project -IAM User, ECR Repository